5mil/Leecoin/README.md

-Katz Development Tree
+Leecoin Development Tree
 ===========================
-Katz is an SHA256d Proof of Work (PoW) / Proof of Stake (PoS) based cryptocurrency.
+Leecoin is a SHA256d Proof of Work (PoW) / Proof of Stake (PoS) based cryptocurrency.

 Specifications: